 - Orthodontic procedures other than those to address acute issues (e.g. pain, infection, trauma)

 - Restorative dentistry including treatment of asymptomatic carious lesions

 - Aesthetic dental procedures

 To be seen as quickly as possible, call our office Monday through Friday at (210) 600-9881 to schedule your visit!
 Appointments will be given based on availability.

 Where are we located?

 Dr. Bec is located near San Antonio’s Medical Center in the Canavan Center Building B. Located on Wurzbach Road between Interstate I-10 and Fredericksberg Bldv, he are easily reachable by patients living as far as Pleasanton, TX to North San Antonio.
 Check out directions to our office.

 How much does it cost?

 The cost of urgent dental care (emergency dental care) varies based on the treatment rendered and is usually between $150 and $1,500.
 To find out what is going on and how it needs to be treated, an examination is necessary.
-The cost of a dental emergency examination is $160 and includes:
+The cost of a dental emergency examination ranges between $150 and$330 and includes: